-- 1.0 GENERAL not amended, refer to MMCD Master Municipal Specifications (2009). - 2.0 PRODUCTS not amended, refer to MMCD Master Municipal Specifications (2009). - 3.0 EXECUTION not amended, refer to MMCD Master Municipal Specifications (2009). - END OF MMCD SECTION 03 20 01
+- 1.0 GENERAL not amended, refer to MMCD Master Municipal Specifications (2009). - 2.0 PRODUCTS not amended, refer to MMCD Master Municipal Specifications (2009). - 3.0 EXECUTION not amended, refer to MMCD Master Municipal Specifications (2009).

-MMCD SECTION 03 30 20 - CONCRETE WALKS, CURBS AND GUTTERS - not amended, refer to MMCD Master Municipal Specifications (2009)
+END OF MMCD SECTION 03 20 01

-- 1.0 GENERAL not amended, refer to MMCD Master Municipal Specifications (2009). - 2.0 PRODUCTS not amended, refer to MMCD Master Municipal Specifications (2009). - 3.0 EXECUTION is amended by adding the following:
+MMCD SECTION 03 30 20 - CONCRETE WALKS, CURBS AND GUTTERS - MMCD is amended

-3.1Subgrade Preparation
+- 1.0 GENERAL not amended, refer to MMCD Master Municipal Specifications (2009). - 2.0 PRODUCTS not amended, refer to MMCD Master Municipal Specifications (2009). - 3.0 EXECUTION is amended by adding the following: - 3.1Subgrade Preparation

-".3 All existing curb, gutter and sidewalk that are undermined, and / or damaged, must be removed and replaced - at a minimum 2 meters for the curb and gutter, and one panel for the sidewalk.
+.3 All existing curb, gutter and sidewalk that are undermined, and / or damaged, must be removed and replaced - at a minimum 2 meters for the curb and gutter, and one panel for the sidewalk.
 Backfilling of undermined sections and surface treatments, including curb, gutter and sidewalk, is not allowed."